-So why do we need the Stab-BDP at all if aggregated sparse models inherit the resampling BDP?
-The answer is that Stability Selection does not work as in the corollary, more precisely it \textbf{never aggregates coefficients}.
-Stability Selection just \textbf{aggregates indicator functions so that the influence of a model computed on a single resample is bounded by $1/B$} in the sense that the aggregated selection frequencies computed on the original data can be at most distorted by $1/B$ (for certain $j$) if one single resample is (sufficiently) contaminated, see Eq. \ref{hatpi}.
-In other words, \textbf{the influence of the individual models from the resamples on the stable model is bounded}.
+Intuitively, the Stab-BDP denotes the minimum fraction of outliers required so that the probability that the reported stable model does not contain any relevant variable is sufficiently large.
+As Stability Selection does not aggregate coefficients but just indicator functions, the influence of a model computed on a single resample is bounded by $1/B$ in the sense that the aggregated selection frequencies computed on the original data can be at most distorted by $1/B$ (for certain $j$) if one single resample is (sufficiently) contaminated.